 Switzerland’s banking sector: Facts & Figures

-The challenges currently faced by banks in Switzerland, however, are manifold: Rising regulatory costs, shrinking margins, price-sensitive customers, negative interest rates, job cuts and investments in financial technology.
+The challenges currently faced by banks in Switzerland, however, are in fact manifold: high regulatory costs; shrinking margins; price-sensitive customers; negative interest rates and rising competition from both financial and non-financial actors.
 Despite considerable headwinds, the Swiss banking sector is in moderately positive shape with the stability-related homework done.
-Banks are now turning their attention to increasing efficiency and profitability by adapting their business models to the possibilities the technological solutions of tomorrow are providing.